AWS-Amazon Web Services Cloud Practitioner

 consider using the

 AWS Professional Services, and they are a global team of AWS experts.
-They work as a

 collaboration between the client and an AWS Partner Network or an APN